 When an enum type entity contains other entities and they are used with aliases, we call it a composite entity.
 Composite entities are most useful for describing objects or concepts that can have several different attributes.

 For example, a robot's movement can have two characteristics: direction and number of steps.
-In order to describe all possible combinations, we first need an entity that captures the direction.
+In order to describe all possible combinations, you first need an entity that captures the direction.

 By providing the example "Move 10 steps forward", the